- Electronic logging devices (ELDs) are used on commercial vehicles to, among other things, record how long drivers are on the road.

 - Geofencing:Some ELDs come with geofencing capabilities, which can use acquired data to improve security and reduce financial loss.
 Geofencing allows the fleet manager to create virtual boundaries around real-world physical locations (e.g., a shipping yard, terminal, parking area, bridge).
 The software can be programmed to send alerts when a vehicle enters or exits the geofenced area, allowing the fleet manager to react to security issues, thefts or drivers entering prohibited areas.

-Key takeaway: ELDs help ensure vehicle and driver compliance, they promote driver safety, and they can improve fleet efficiency.
-If you’re looking for a GPS fleet tracking system to monitor ELD data, read our buyer’s guide.
+ELDs help ensure vehicle and driver compliance, they promote driver safety, and they can improve fleet efficiency.
+If you’re looking for a GPS fleet management system to monitor ELD data, read our buyer’s guide.

 Who uses ELDs?